lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 fmt.Println(err)
 ```

+This function can be useful for joining errors together when amount of errors
+is not known in advance.
+A good example would be gathering errors from
-It is worth mentioning that the function concatenates errors from the list with
+goroutines.
+It is worth mentioning that the function concatenates errors from
-newline characters.
+the list with newline characters.
 The above snippet prints:

     err1
     err2